CuriousJC/curiousjc-shared-infra/README.md

 # curiousjc-shared-infra

-shared infrastructure for stacks

-#
+Shared infrastructure for solutions.
+Pure terraform repository for creating any infrastructure shared amongst my other solutions.